Last updated:

 Hepatoerythropoietic Porphyria (HEP)

-Hepatoerythropoietic porphyria (HEP) is caused by two mutations in the UROD gene and resembles CEP clinically.
-Unusually mild cases can resemble PCT.
+Hepatoerythropoietic porphyria (HEP) results from inheriting a UROD gene variant from each parent.
+HEP resembles CEP clinically, but unusually mild cases can resemble PCT.
 Symptoms usually begin in infancy or childhood.

-Porphyria occurs when there is an alteration of one of the enzymes used to make the molecule heme.
-At least eight different enzymes are involved in making heme.
+As already noted, porphyrias occur when there is an alteration of one or more of the eight enzymes used to make the molecule heme.
 A different gene is responsible for making each of these enzymes.
-Each type of porphyria is related to a different altered (mutated) gene responsible for one of the enzymes involved in the steps making the molecule heme.
-Most mutations cause decreased function of the affected enzyme, but mutations in one type of porphyria (XLP) cause an increase in enzyme activity.
+Each type of porphyria is related to variants in a different gene responsible for one of the enzymes involved in the steps making the molecule heme.
+Most variants cause decreased function of the affected enzyme, but variants in one type of porphyria (XLP) cause an increase in enzyme activity.

 Porphyrias are inherited in families.
-However, many people who inherit a mutated gene for one of the porphyrias have no symptoms.
-Especially in hepatic porphyrias, certain medications, chemical exposures or changes in diet may be necessary before someone with a gene mutation for porphyria develops symptoms of the disease.
+However, many people who inherit a gene variant for one of the porphyrias have no symptoms.
+Especially in hepatic porphyrias, certain medications, chemical exposures or changes in diet may be necessary before someone with a gene variant for porphyria develops symptoms of the disease.
 Unknown modifying genes also have effects especially in hepatic porphyrias.

 The following table summarizes the pattern of inheritance and the enzyme that is altered in each type of porphyria: